cliffano/couchpenter/README.md

 Configuration
 -------------

-Couchpenter setup file is a just a simple JSON file:
+Couchpenter setup file is a just a simple JSON file containing:

     {
-       "databases": ["db1", "db2", "db3" ],
-       "documents": {
      	"db1": [
      	  { "_id": "doc1", "foo": "bar" },
      	  { "_id": "doc2", "foo": "bar" },
      	  "path/to/doc3file.json"
      	],
      	"db2": [
         { "_id": "doc4", "foo": "bar" },
         "path/to/modulename"
-       	 ]
+     	],
+      "db3": []
     }
-    }

-Databases property specifies the name of the databases that should exist in CouchDB.
-If the database does not exist, then it will be created.
+Property keys are the names of the databases that should exist in CouchDB.
+If a database does not exist, it will then be created.

-Documents property specifies a mapping between the database and the documents that should exist in that database.
-If the document does not exist, then it will be created.
-If it already exists, then it will be updated.
+Property values are the documents that should exist in each database.
+If the document does not exist, it will then be created.
+If it already exists, it will then be updated.

-The document value can be:
+A document can be represented as:

 * an object
 * a file path string containing a JSON document, file name must end with .json
-* a module path string, path must be relative to current directory if it's used from command-line, or relative to setUp() moduleDir if it's used programmatically
+* a module path string

+Paths are relative to current directory if it's used from command-line, or relative to setUp() dir if it's used programmatically.

 Colophon
 --------